F’in’g explains the discontinuity of ethics and its intersubjectivity.

 Ethics is a function of frequency (ν) and spacetime (st).
-What is ethical on a level of gene is not ethical on the level of cell or human being.
-What is ethical for humanity (ν= 7billion) in next 10 years is not ethical for humanity on a scale of 100.000years.
+What is ethical on a level of a gene is not ethical on the level of cell or human being.
+What is ethical for humanity (ν= 7billion) in the next 10 years is not ethical for humanity on a scale of 100.000years.

-Morality (in contrast to ethics) resides in the domain of newtonian, analogue physics.
+Morality (in contrast to ethics) resides in the domain of Newtonian, analogue physics.

 We can not establish both functions of ethics in the same moment: better that we establish (ν) less we know about (st); and vice versa.
 Ethics is in a domain of Heisenberg uncertainty principle that is valid for extremely small or extremely large entities.
 Morality is measured set of values that safely resides in the realm of human size (ν) and human size (st).

 Buddhism is ethics and not morality.
 It is not explained in Newtonian (continual) terms.
 Buddhism resides in the realm of the phase transition between universes.
 It can be »explained« as a story from the standpoint of entanglement in physics.
 Entanglement in spacetime is in fact scientifically explained reincarnation.